-Public Health and Dental medicine is a one credit course that is offered in the third term of year one of the Master of Science in the Physician Assistant Studies Program.
+Public Health and Dental medicine is a one credit course that is offered in year one of the Master of Science in the Physician Assistant Studies Program.
 The course presents an overview of the core concepts of public health and the US health care delivery system.
 During this course, students will also complete the "Smiles for Life: A National Oral Health Curriculum" on-line modules.